 Motile cilia are cell membrane bound organelle protrusions from epithelial cells comprising a basal body and a core structure called the axoneme (Mitchison and Valente, 2017).
 The axoneme is formed by a peripheral ring of nine interconnected microtubule doublets with a central microtubule pair, termed a 9 + 2 arrangement (Fig. 2) (Mitchison and Valente, 2017).
-Various genes are implicated in the production and assembly of specific proteins of the axoneme that facilitate normal cilia motility, for example DNAH5 encodes outer dynein arm components whilst CCDC39 and CCDC40 encode the ninety six96 nanometer ruler proteins (Lucas et al., 2020).
+Various genes are implicated in the production and assembly of specific proteins of the axoneme that facilitate normal cilia motility, for example Dynein Axonemal Heavy Chain 5 (DNAH5) encodes outer dynein arm components whilst Coiled-Coil Domain Containing 39 (CCDC39) and Coiled-Coil Domain Containing 40 (CCDC40) encode the 96 nanometer ruler proteins (Lucas et al., 2020).
 Motile cilia lining the respiratory tract beat in a co-ordinated synchronised pattern, which has an important role in mucus and pathogen clearance (Tilley et al., 2015).
 Motile cilia also help maintain periciliary fluid osmolarity via epithelial sodium channels distributed along the length of cilia (Enuka et al., 2012).
 In PCD, cilia lining the respiratory tract demonstrate abnormal cilia beating, caused by pathogenic mutations in genes responsible for the components and assembly of the axoneme (Lucas et al., 2014).
 This leads to impaired mucociliary clearance resulting in recurrent upper and lower respiratory tract infections (Lucas et al., 2014).
 The transverse ultrastructure of cilia is typically abnormal when examined under TEM (Fig. 2) (Lucas et al., 2017).
-Absence of outer dynein arms (e.g. caused by mutations in DNAH5), absence of both outer and inner dynein arms (e.g. DNAAF3) and absence of inner dynein arms associated with microtubular disarrangement (e.g. CCDC39 and CCDC40) are considered ‘hallmark’ abnormalities for PCD (Lucas et al., 2017).
-However, in up to 30% of cases PCD can be associated with normal cilia ultrastructure in the respiratory tract (e.g. DNAH11) (Knowles et al., 2012, 11; Lucas et al., 2017).
+Absence of outer dynein arms (e.g. caused by mutations in DNAH5), absence of both outer and inner dynein arms (e.g. Dynein Axonemal Assembly Factor 3 (DNAAF3)) and absence of inner dynein arms associated with microtubular disarrangement (e.g. CCDC39 and CCDC40) are considered ‘hallmark’ abnormalities for PCD (Lucas et al., 2017).
+However, in up to 30% of cases PCD can be associated with normal cilia ultrastructure in the respiratory tract (e.g. Dynein Axonemal Heavy Chain 11 (DNAH11)) (Knowles et al., 2012, 11; Lucas et al., 2017).